mpkin/PhD-tutorials/RNPL/rnpletal_installguide.md

 ### 6. Download and Install XVS

-Download and install the software:
+Assuming you would like to install the software in `/usr/local`:

 ```
 sudo -i